tamslo/uyg-pharme-conversion/README.md

 #### Workaround

-⚠️ *Currently PharmCAT directly using the `data.imputed.vcf.gz` yields less* *results than the original preprocessed file.*
+⚠️ *Currently PharmCAT directly using the `data.imputed.vcf.gz` yields less* *results than the original preprocessed file.
+Possibly the filtering also* *removes actual variants, need to check this.*

 Run PharmCAT with your non-imputed data first and amend imputed variants that are included in the `data.preprocessed.missing_pgx_var.vcf` file.